 Windows has design issues…I have talked about it many many times.
 However it IS possible to have a malware free system.
 It’s really not that hard.
 You do need to change your behavior on how you operate your windows systems.

 1. Have a security audit done if you’ve never had one done.

-6. Never click a link in an e-mail .
+6. Never click a link in an e-mail until you check it.
 This can be a tricky subject.
 Hover your mouse(Don’t click any links) over the links and see if the address presented in the bottom bar matches the text of the link.
 If it doesn’t it’s a fake.
-Contact ETC-MD.
+Contact ETC for full details.

-8. Disable autorun.
-This nukes most infections from usb keys(flash drives, thumb drives..etc etc etc. Works great in conjunction with #8 and #7)
+9. Disable autorun.
+This nukes most infections from USB keys(flash drives, thumb drives..etc etc etc. Works great in conjunction with #8 and #7)

-9. Ensure all systems are up to date with all security updates.
+10. Ensure all systems are up to date with all security updates and configurations.
 Not just Windows and Office but every third party program on your systems.
 (This includes Acrobat, Flash, Java).

 12. Remove Quicktime from your computer.
 It has major security problems and Apple has abandoned it.

 13. Remove Adobe Shockwave.
 It is old and easily compromised.